jkerai1/SoftwareCertificates/README.md

 please do not bulk upload these certs without checking, chances are it will break your environment!

+For what its worth personally WDAC > Applocker > IOC blocking

 App Ref: https://appwiki.checkpoint.com/appwikisdb/public.htm

 Also See A good article on abusing code signing certs: https://axelarator.github.io/posts/codesigningcerts/